ESMValGroup/ESMValTool_sample_data/README.md

 This work is licensed under Apache 2.0 (code) and CC-BY-SA 4.0 (data).
 All data files in the directory ([`esmvaltool_sample_data/data/`](esmvaltool_sample_data/data/)) are derived from CMIP6.
-The licensing agreements governing CMIP6 data depend on the model but generally conform to CC-BY-SA 4.0, see the [CMIP6 Terms of Use](https://pcmdi.llnl.gov/CMIP6/TermsOfUse) for more detailed information. not specified otherwise, is licenced under Apache 2.0.
+The licensing agreements governing CMIP6 data depend on the model but generally conform to CC-BY-SA 4.0, see the [CMIP6 Terms of Use](https://pcmdi.llnl.gov/CMIP6/TermsOfUse) for more detailed information.
 The terms of the Apache 2.0 licence are available in the LICENCE file, and the terms of the CC-BY-SA 4.0 licence in the [`esmvaltool_sample_data/data/LICENCE`](esmvaltool_sample_data/data/LICENCE) file.

 ## How to contribute